milosz275/pico-realtime-webserver/README.md

 ### Building

-To build the project, run the following commands:
+To build the project use `chmod +x ./build.sh && ./build.sh` or run the following commands:

 ```bash
 mkdir build